web-dev-media/applyFiltersJs/README.md

 # applyfilters a JavaScript hook module

-> a simple lightweight javascript module to implement hooks in your project.
+**a simple lightweight javascript module to implement hooks in your project.**

-Execute functions hooked on a specific filter hook, specifying arguments.
+Execute functions hooked on a specific filter hook, specifying arguments like you know it from WordPress in your JavaScript project.

 ## Install